-[(d) Strategic plan.
-Each school district, including a charter school, shall describe in its strategic plan under § 4.13 how its planned instruction is designed to prepare students to meet the requirements of subsections (a) and (b).] [(e)] (f) Special education students.
-Children with disabilities who satisfactorily complete a special education program developed by an Individualized Education Program team All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions under the Individuals with Disabilities Education Act and this part shall be granted and issued a regular high school diploma by the school district of residence.
-This subsection applies if the special education program of a child with a disability does not otherwise meet the requirements of this chapter.

-[(f)] (g) Demonstration of proficiency.
-For purposes of this section, [students] a student shall be deemed proficient in the State-assessed standards whenever [they] the student [demonstrate] demonstrates proficiency through any of the options in subsection [(b)(1)(iv)] (c)(1)(iii), regardless of the student's grade level or age.

-[(g)] (h) Transcripts.
-Beginning in the 2003-2004 school year, PSSA scores in each assessed discipline, and beginning in the [2014-2015] 2016-2017 school year, the performance level demonstrated on each Keystone Exam or validated local assessment [scores], shall be included on student transcripts and may be released only with the permission of the student and parent or guardian, or the student only if the student is 18 years of age or older. [(h)] (i) Release of scores.
-This section does not allow for the release of individual student PSSA or Keystone Exam scores to the Department or other Commonwealth entities in accordance with § 4.51(c).

-[(i)] (i) Supplemental instruction.
-Beginning in the 2011-2012 school year, a student who does not demonstrate proficiency [in any of the ten courses] on a Keystone Exam or a locally validated [assessments] assessment specified in subsections [(b) and] (c), (d) or (e) shall be offered supplemental instructional support by the student's school [entity] district, All additions and deletions are highlighted in Bold type [bracketed items] are deletions AVTS or charter school, including a cyber charter school.
-The supplemental instructional support must assist the student to attain proficiency in the State academic standards. [(j)] (k) Waivers.
+(F) A STUDENT ENROLLED IN A DEPARTMENT-APPROVED CAREER AND TECHNICAL EDUCATION PROGRAM, MAY SATISFY THE REQUIREMENTS OF SUBSECTIONS (D) AND (E) UPON COMPLETION OF SECONDARY LEVEL 22 PA Code Chapter 4 COURSEWORK IN ENGLISH LANGUAGE ARTS (LITERATURE), ALGEBRA I AND BIOLOGY IN WHICH A STUDENT DEMONSTRATES PROFICIENCY ON EITHER THE ASSOCIATED KEYSTONE EXAM, VALIDATED LOCAL ASSESSMENT OR PROJECT-BASED ASSESSMENT, AND ACHIEVES A SCORE OF COMPETENT OR ADVANCED ON A PENNSYLVANIA STATE SKILLS ASSESSMENT. [(e)] (G) Special education students.
+Children with disabilities who satisfactorily complete a special education program developed by an Individualized Education Program team under the Individuals with Disabilities Education Act and this part shall be granted and issued a regular high school diploma by the school district of residence, CHARTER SCHOOL (INCLUDING CYBER CHARTER SCHOOL) AND AVTS, IF APPLICABLE.
+This subsection applies if the special education program of a child with a disability does not otherwise meet the requirements of this chapter. [f] (g) (H) Demonstration of proficiency.
+For purposes of this section, [students] a student shall be deemed proficient in the State-assessed standards whenever [they demonstrate] the student demonstrates proficiency through any of the options in subsection [(b)(1)(iv)] (c)(1)(iii), regardless of the student's grade level or age. [g] (h) (I) Transcripts.
+Beginning in the 2003-2004 school year, AND THROUGH THE 2012-2013 SCHOOL YEAR, PSSA scores in each assessed discipline, and beginning SHALL BE INCLUDED ON STUDENT TRANSCRIPTS.
+BEGINNING in the [2014-2015] 2016-2017 school year, the performance level demonstrated on each Keystone Exam or validated local assessment [scores], IN EACH OF THE ACADEMIC STANDARDS IN SUBSECTIONS (C), (D) AND (E) shall be included on student transcripts and may be released only with the permission of the student and parent or guardian, or the student only if the student is 18 years of age or older.
+THE INFORMATION PRESENTED ON A TRANSCRIPT SHALL INCLUDE THE HIGHEST PERFORMANCE LEVEL DEMONSTRATED BY A STUDENT ON THE ASSOCIATED KEYSTONE EXAM, VALIDATED LOCAL ASSESSMENT OR PROJECT-BASED ASSESSMENT AT THE TIME THE TRANSCRIPT IS PRODUCED, AND SHALL REFLECT WHETHER THE PERFORMANCE LEVEL WAS DEMONSTRATED THROUGH A PROJECT-BASED ASSESSMENT UNDER § 4.51C. [(h)] (i) (J) Release of scores.
+This section does not allow for the release of individual student PSSA or Keystone Exam scores to the Department or other Commonwealth entities in accordance with § 4.51(c) § 4.51(F) AND (G). [(i)] (i) (K) Supplemental instruction.
+Beginning in the 2011-2012 school year, a student who does not demonstrate proficiency [in any of the ten courses] on a Keystone Exam or a locally validated [assessments] assessment specified in [subsections (b) and] subsection (c), (d) or (e) shall be offered supplemental instructional support by the student's school [entity] district, AVTS or charter school, including a cyber charter school.
+The supplemental instructional support must BE CONSISTENT WITH THE STUDENT'S EDUCATIONAL PROGRAM AND assist the student to attain proficiency in the State academic standards. [(j)] (k) Waivers.
 The Secretary may waive one or more provisions of this section on a case-by-case basis for good cause.
 Waivers will be based upon receipt of a written request from the chief school administrator.
-Waivers may be granted to accommodate [students] a student who [experience] experiences extenuating circumstances (including serious illness, death in immediate family, family emergency[,] or frequent transfers in schools[, or transfer from an out-of-State school in 12th grade]).
+Waivers may be granted to accommodate [students who experience] a student who experiences extenuating circumstances (including serious illness, death in immediate family, family emergency[,] or frequent transfers in schools[, or transfer from an out-of-State school in 12th grade]).